nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for PIVOT.

-1. Run the command `java -jar pivot.jar` using the Command Line to start the app.
+1. Run the command `java -jar pivot.jar` using the Command Line at the _home folder_ to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

     ![Home Page at Main](images/home_main.png)

 ## Navigating PIVOT

-1. When you first start the app, you will be at the `Home` section, `Main` Page.
+1. When you first start the app, you will be at the `Home` section's `Main Page` (You can navigate between the `Home` or `Archive` sections).
 In the image below, the `navigation bar` is highlighted.
 It shows where you are in the app at any point in time.
 The `Command Line` allows you to enter the commands, and the feedback is displayed in the `Result Display`.

     ![Home Page at Main, highlighted navigation](images/home_main_nav.png)

 1. The left panel highlighted in the image below is the `Main Page` of the app.
-It lists all of the `Cases` stored in PIVOT.
+It lists all of the `Cases` stored in PIVOT according to the `Section` you are in.
 By using a `Main Page Command`,  you can interact with the `Cases` in this page.
 (Refer to [Features](#features) below for the commands)

-1. By typing `open case 1`, the right panel is updated.
+1. By typing `open case 1` in the Command Line, the right panel is updated.
 This is `Case Page` of the app (highlighted below).
 It displays the `Case` information.
 By using a `Case Page Command`,  you can interact with the `Case` details in this page.
 (Refer to [Features](#features) below for the commands)

     ![Home Page at Case, highlighted main and case page](images/home_case_nav.png)